Learn Alcohol Cravings in Recovery:...

 What are alcohol cravings and why do they occur?

 Alcohol cravings are intense urges to consume alcohol, both physically and emotionally.
-These cravings are a result of the changes that occur in the brain’s reward center during alcohol addiction.
-When alcohol becomes a habit, the brain associates it with feelings of pleasure and reward.
-As a result, when you stop drinking, cravings can occur as your brain seeks that sense of reward.
+These cravings are a result of the changes that occur in the brain’s reward center when chronically misusing alcohol or experiencing alcohol addiction.1 When alcohol consumption becomes habitual, the brain associates it with feelings of pleasure and reward.
+As a result, when you stop drinking, cravings can occur, as your brain has a more difficult time experiencing pleasure through other means.

 How long do alcohol cravings last during recovery?

 The duration of alcohol cravings varies for each individual.
-Initially, during acute alcohol withdrawal, they can be very intense.
-However, cravings may persist beyond the detox phase and throughout early recovery.
+Initially, during acute alcohol withdrawal, they can be very intense.2 However, cravings may persist beyond the detox phase and throughout early recovery.
 Some people experience post-acute withdrawal syndrome (PAWS), where cravings can last for several months or longer.
-Everyone’s timeline is unique, and cravings usually lessen over time.
+Everyone’s timeline is unique, but cravings usually lessen over time.

 What are effective strategies for coping with alcohol cravings?